randyrossi/vicii-kawari/README.md

 ## Can you add feature X and option Y and enhancement Z?

 Not really.
 That's up to you.
 That's why the project is open source.
 Consider my 'MAIN' variant one possibility of what you can do with the device.
 However, since my features take up practically all the fabric, you would most likely have to disable some of my 'extras' in favor of yours.

+## Why are changed colors not resetting after a cold boot (HDMI Cable)?

+The FPGA can be powered by the monitor through the HDMI cable and even though the C64 is powered off, the video card continues to run and hold the most recent color register changes.
+The solution is to turn off your monitor for a few seconds and then turn on the C64/monitor again.
+(Or use an HDMI switch).
+This only happens if you are using the extended features.
+The same is true for hi-res modes.
+If you find you are 'stuck' in a hires mode, you need to cold boot (for real).

+## Why isn't my video standard switch working (HDMI Cable)?

+Same reason as above.
+Kawari detects the switch only after a cold boot but if your monitor is still providing power to the board, it's not really cold booting.
+Workaround is described above.
+The same problem will happen for other 'cold boot' settings.

 ## Hardware Compatibility Matrix